Practical hybrid decoding scheme for parity-encoded spin systems: EXPERIMENTAL DEMONSTRATION

 Here, we must draw attention to coupling constants $\{J_{ij}\}$.
 Recall that the primary purpose of this study is to propose and demonstrate a practical method for readout decoding of the SLHZ-based QA devices.
-In this context, $\{J_{ij}\}$ is given by the problem we want to tackle.
+In this context, the $\{J_{ij}\}$ are given by the problem we want to tackle.
 For example, they are given by an externally defined COP.
-In other cases, we can consider minimization of the Hamiltonian (\ref{eq:43}) as a decoding of the observation $\boldsymbol{J}=(J_{12},\ldots,J_{K-1\,K})\in\mathbb{R}^{\tbinom{K}{2}}$ in the AWGN channel model.
-To avoid duplicative consideration in analyzing the potential of the BF algorithm for readout decoding of the SLHZ model, we disregarded the reliability information for each spin readout of the SLHZ model itself, even if it were available in the actual QA device.
+In other cases, we can consider minimization of the Hamiltonian in Eq,\ref{eq:43} as a decoding of the observation $\textbf{J}=(J_{12},\ldots,J_{K-1\,K})\in\mathbb{R}^{\tbinom{K}{2}}$ in the AWGN channel model.
+To avoid duplicative consideration in analyzing the potential of the BF algorithm for readout decoding of the SLHZ model, we have disregarded the reliability information for each spin readout of the SLHZ model itself, even if it was available in the actual QA device.
 Thus, the following results can be considered valid if readout errors are solely due to leakage errors arising from dynamical and thermal excitations during the sampling process, while neglecting other errors, such as measurement errors.
+In Appendix \ref{sec:B}, we present a supplementary result when IID noise is introduced during the readout stage.
+This demonstrates that the above simplified approach also exhibits reasonable robustness against IID readout errors.